ldgallery/ldgallery/readme.md

 ldgallery
 =========

-A static gallery generator which turns a collection of tagged pictures into a searchable web gallery.
+A static gallery generator which turns a collection of tagged pictures and media into a searchable web gallery.

 The complete list of features, the user manual, demo and download links can be found on the project's website: https://ldgallery.pacien.org.